Clients and organizations can engage with UMSI students in a variety of ways.

 - Where: Various locations in the Ann Arbor, Ypsilanti and Detroit communities

 - How to Get Involved: For more details, please contact firstname.lastname@example.org.
 Project submissions for 2017 are closed.
 Please complete this form if the project is information-related and could be completed through another UMSI program.

 Client-based courses: move from iCareers UMSI offers all types of organizations an opportunity to benefit from students' developing skill sets through client-based courses.
 Through these client-based opportunities, students apply knowledge and skills to specific problems in an engaged learning environment, which requires students to combine what is learned in the classroom with what is observed and experienced in the "real world", often at great benefit to the client-organization.

 A select number of UMSI courses have client-based opportunities associated with them.

 - Where: Course dependent.
 Some courses allow for remote work while others require local organizations only.

 - When: Each course has a unique application process.
 See the individual listings below to determine when the deadline is to apply.
 Note that at the University of Michigan, fall term runs from September through December and winter term runs from January through April.

-- How to Get Involved: Contact email@example.com
+- How to Get Involved: Contact email@example.com and complete this form.